-The first light Adaptive Optics (AO) architecture for the TMT has been defined to provide near-diffraction-limited wavefront quality and high sky coverage in the near infra-red (IR) for the first TMT science instruments IRIS and IRMS.
-Design, fabrication and prototyping activities of the TMT first light AO systems and their components have significantly ramped up in Canada, China, France, and in the US.
+The first light Adaptive Optics (AO) architecture for TMT has been designed to provide diffraction-limited wavefront quality and high sky coverage in the near infrared (IR) for the first TMT science instruments IRIS and MODHIS.
+Design, prototyping and fabrication activities of the TMT first light AO subsystems and their components are underway in Canada, France and the US.
 NFIRAOS is an order 60 x 60 laser guide star (LGS) multi-conjugate AO (MCAO) system, which provides uniform, diffraction-limited performance in the J, H, and K bands over 34 x 34 arc sec fields with 50 per cent sky coverage at the galactic pole, as required to support the TMT science cases.

 The first light AO architecture for TMT consists of the following major systems:

 NFIRAOS has three instrument output ports.
 An Instrument Selection Mirror (ISM) is used to feed light to any of these three ports.
-At first light, these three ports are expected to be occupied by 1) IRIS, an imager and integral field spectrograph, 2) IRMS, a multi-object slit spectrograph and wide field imager that can work with modest or no AO correction, and 3) NSEN, a non-science instrument that contains an acquisition camera (NSEN ACQ) and a diffraction-limited NIR camera.
+At first light, these three ports are expected to be occupied by 1) IRIS, an imager and integral field spectrograph, 2) MODHIS, a multi-fiber high resolution spectrograph with coronagraphic capabilities, and 3) NSEN, a non-science instrument that contains an acquisition camera (NSEN ACQ) and a diffraction-limited NIR camera.

-In the case of IRMS, there will be science cases where NFIRAOS will be used as an active Optics system Seeing-Limited mode.
-This mode is implemented as degraded NGSAO mode with PWFS binned down and operating at lower frame rate, and an optional TTF OIWFS in IRMS.
+For slit based configurations of potential future NFIRAOS client instruments, there will be science cases where NFIRAOS will be used as an active optics system in seeing-limited mode.
+This mode is implemented as degraded NGSAO mode with the PWFS binned down and operating at a lower frame rate with an optional TTF OIWFS in the instrument.

-In order to make efficient use of TMT, NFIRAOS and the science instruments, the observer will need to prepare their observation in advance.
-To make these preparations, the observer will need access to guide star catalogues and the observation preparation software tools, including the integration time calculators and AO performance modeling tools.
+In order to make efficient use of TMT, NFIRAOS and the science instruments, observers will need to prepare their observations in advance.
+To make these preparations, observers will need access to guide star catalogues and observation preparation software tools, including integration time calculators and AO performance modeling tools.

 The Strehl ratio delivered by NFIRAOS will depend most critically on the seeing at the time of the observation.
 However, other factors may also have a significant impact on the system performance.
-These factors include air-mass, sky transparency and background (moon phase), brightness and location of natural guide stars, etc. There may also be other trade-offs to be made; for example, is the system better with a mildly extended tip‑tilt source close to the target or using a known star that is located at the outermost limits of the tip-tilt guide field?
+These factors include air-mass, sky transparency and background (moon phase), brightness and locations of natural guide stars, etc. There may also be other tradeoffs to be made; for example, is the system better with a mildly extended tip‑tilt source close to the science target or using a point source that is located at the outermost limits of the tip-tilt guide field?

-To properly identify the observing conditions that are required for a successful NFIRAOS observation, and make informed decisions regarding guide stars, the observer will use the OIWFS selection tool (as part of OSW), which includes the NFIRAOS AO performance modeling tool to select the optimal OIWFS guide asterism ahead of the observation using known star catalogue information, or available images.
-If the selected guide stars have not been used before, backup stars should also be selected in case the stars are not point source or have wrong magnitude.
+To properly identify the observing conditions that are required for a successful NFIRAOS observation, and make informed decisions regarding guide stars, the observer will use the OIWFS selection tool (as part of OSW), which includes the NFIRAOS AO performance modeling tool, to select the optimal OIWFS guide asterism ahead of the observation using known star catalogue information or available images.
+If the selected guide stars have not been used before, backup stars should also be selected in case the stars are not point sources or have incorrect magnitudes.
 TMT will keep a database for guide stars that have been successfully used.

-The OIWFS selection tool could also be used during the acquisition step with acquisition images taken by the NFIRAOS acquisition camera or science instruments.
-The OIWFS selection tool should be able to select a near optimal asterism in less than 5-10 seconds.
+The OIWFS selection tool can also be used during the acquisition step with acquisition images taken by the NFIRAOS acquisition camera or science instruments.
+The OIWFS selection tool should be able to select a near optimal asterism in less than 10 seconds.

 Observing programs will need to provide the following inputs for the successful execution of the observations:

-These inputs will need to be provided by observers in a very detailed format that can be stored in the observing database so that observing programs can be efficiently sequenced.
-Sequencing will be key in meeting the required acquisition time budgets.
+These inputs will need to be provided by observers in a format that can be stored in the observing database so that observing programs can be efficiently sequenced.
+Sequencing will be key to meeting the required acquisition time budgets.

 The backup plan should ideally include NGSAO mode and seeing limited mode operations.
 Backup science targets may also be prepared, e.g. standard stars.
 Detailed parameters should be provided for each AO mode in the backup plan.